matejpavlovic/zksync-era/README.md

 ./install-mac.sh
 ```

-When the script is done, restart the terminal to reload the zsh configuration.
+When the script is done (for either of Ubuntu or Mac), restart the terminal to reload the shell configuration.

 > **Note**: These scripts require some manual interactions.
 If any issues arise, refer to the step-by-step guides
 > [for Mac](./setup_instructions_mac.md) and [for Ubuntu](./setup_instructions_ubuntu.md).